WHEN DO YOU NEED DIGITAL FORENSICS AND HOW CAN IT HELP?

 HOW LONG DOES DIGITAL FORENSICS WORK TAKE?

 The best answer we can give you is that it depends.
-This is why it is important to call and talk to a digital forensics examiner – to give you an estimate, we have to understand the scope of the work that needs to be performed.
-Certainly the volume of data will impact the time as does the complexity of the analysis.
+This is why it is important to call and talk to a digital forensics examiner to discuss the work needed.
+In order to give you a time estimate, we have to understand the scope of the work that needs to be performed.
+Certainly the volume of data and types of searches and analysis required will impact the time.

 HOW WILL DIGITAL FORENSIC WORK INTERFERE WITH MY BUSINESS?

 We strive to have a minimal impact on you and your business.
 However, in the majority of cases, there will have to be some small disruption.
 These disruptions are caused by the preservation of all relevant information needed to properly handle your unique situation.
 We have a flexible team that can work with you to find the best solution that meets your needs and budget.
-We often do some work at night or on weekends to minimize disruption.
+We have the ability to do some work at night or on weekends to help minimize disruption to you and your business.

 IS DIGITAL EVIDENCE ON MOBILE DEVICES?

 It sure is and we’ve seen an exponential growth in such evidence in the last few years.
-While we still see plenty of desktop computers, they have been joined in digital forensics by an untold number of mobile devices.
-We routinely collect evidence from servers, cloud storage, removable media such as USB drives or external hard drives, tablets, iPads, and smartphones such as iPhones and Android phones.
+While we still see plenty of computer systems, they have been joined in digital forensics by an untold number of mobile devices.
+We routinely collect evidence from smartphones and tablets.
+We have the ability to work with most devices on the market including Apple iPhones/iPads and Android devices from companies like Samsung, LG and many more.

 We include two questions above because we see so many family law cases.
-But more generically, folks often believe someone has unauthorized access to their email.
-When attempting to verify if unauthorized access of your email account has taken place, Sensei uses different tools and methodologies depending on the specifics in your case.
-We get information from local web browser history, event logs,web mail records and other sources to determine if there has been unauthorized email access and to provide you with proof of that access.
+But more generally, users often believe someone has gained unauthorized access to their email.
+When attempting to verify if unauthorized access has taken place, Sensei uses different tools and methodologies depending on the specifics in your case.
+We get information from local web browser history, event logs, web mail records and other sources to determine if unauthorized email access has occurred and provide you with proof of that access.

 CAN YOU PRESERVE OR SAVE A FACEBOOK PAGE OR OTHER SOCIAL MEDIA PAGES OR POSTS?

 Yes, Sensei has the capability to preserve numerous kinds of data found on social networking sites in a way that will help with authentication in court, if necessary.
 In some situations, it is even possible to make collections of entire social network profiles from sites like Facebook, LinkedIn, Twitter, and others.
-The cost is usually not terribly expensive – and having a third party do the preservation of social media avoids the problems of authenticating self-preserved data if you have to go to court.
+Cost-effectively having a third party perform the preservation of social media avoids the problems of authenticating self-preserved data if you have to go to court.

 HOW IS DIGITAL EVIDENCE COLLECTED?